anthony-symphony/whatsapp-connect-entitlements/README.md

 - privateKeyPath (ends with a trailing "/"))
 - privateKeyName
 - publicKeyId (please confirm this with Symphony team)
-- podId (please confirm this with Symphony team)
 - entitlementType (please set to either ``WHATSAPP`` or ``WECHAT`` or ``SMS``)
-- appId (please set to either ``wechat`` or ``com.symphony.sfs.admin-app`` for WhatsApp / SMS, leave blank if you wish to manage extension app manually)
+- appId (please set to ``com.symphony.sfs.admin-app`` , leave blank if you wish to manage extension app manually)

 Sample: